rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 6.Create a Flex Profile.

 Navigate to **Configuration > Tags & Profiles > Flex > +Add**.
-Give it a name and define the AP native vlan, in this case we will use Vlan ID 30 (which is the VLAN whre AP sits on).
+Give it a name and define the AP native vlan, in this case we will use Vlan ID 30 (which is the VLAN where AP sits on).
 This is the same value as the native vlan configured in the AP switchport.

 ![](/images/FlexProfile_add_General.png)